-Employees working on repairs to smoke-boxes or fire-boxes of locomotives, or on repairs to the smoke-box, uptake funnel, flue, furnace or combustion chamber of marine type boilers, or on repairs to smoke-boxes, fire-boxes, furnace or flues of other types of boilers, 1d. per hour extra. other types of boilers, 1d. per hour extra.
+Employees working on repairs to smoke-boxes or fire-boxes of locomotives, or on repairs to the smoke-box, uptake funnel, flue, furnace or combustion chamber of marine type boilers, or on repairs to smoke-boxes, fire-boxes, furnace or flues of other types of boilers, id. per hour extra.

-Employees working on repairs in oil tanks or meat digesters, 14d. per hour extra.
+Employees working on repairs in oil tanks or meat digesters, 11⁄2d. per hour extra.

-Dirty work, i.e., work which a foreman and workman shall agree is of an unusually dirty or offensive nature, 14d. per hour
+Dirty work, i.e., work which a foreman and workman shall agree is of an unusually dirty or offensive nature, 11⁄2d. per hour extra.

-Tradesmen employed in large operating power houses, i.e., power houses developing more than 8,000 kilowatts, other than tradesmen not on the regular staff, engaged on new construction work, shall be paid 6s, per week extra; such amount shall be deemed to include the special rate for leading hands.
+Tradesmen employed in large operating power houses, i.e., power houses developing more than 8,000 kilowatts, other than tradesmen not on the regular staff, engaged on new construction work, shall be paid 6s. per week extra; such amount shall be deemed to include the special rate for leading hands.